Local terms for the categorical trace: Sheaves on Artin stacks

-\begin{Emp} Let $f:X\to Y$ be a morphism of Artin stacks.
-To every geometric point $x$ of $X$ one can associate the automorphism group $\Aut_f(x):=\Aut_{f^{-1}(f(x))}(x)$ of $x$, viewed as a point of the Artin stack $f^{-1}(f(x))$.
-One can show that a morphism $f$ is safe if and only if for every geometric point $x$ of $X$, the connected component of the reduced part of $\Aut_f(x)$ is unipotent (compare \cite[Defn 10.2.2 and Thm.
-10.2.4]{DG}). \end{Emp}
+(b) Following \cite[Definition~10.2.2]{DG}, we say that a morphism $f$ is {\em safe} if for every geometric point $x$ of $X$, the connected component of the reduced part of $\Aut_f(x)$ is unipotent.
+We will say that $X$ is {\em safe} if and only if the projection $X\to\pt$ is safe.